rankutah/blog/sites/rank-utah/content/services/local-seo.md

 ### Pricing
 I offer two Local SEO options:

-- Local SEO (no website) — $199/mo: Google Business Profile management, Apple/Bing management + 100+ listings, local keyword research & strategy, listings keyword alignment, and monthly visitor reports.
+- Local SEO (no website) — $199/mo: Google Business Profile management, Apple Maps and Bing Places management, plus more than 100 directories, maps, and apps.
+Includes local keyword research and plan, making sure your business info and keywords match across your profiles, and monthly visitor reports.
 Best if you already have a site.
 - Website + Local SEO — $299/mo: A fast, secure custom website plus everything in Local SEO.
-If you already have a site, I can remake/migrate it so it’s clean, fast, and aligned to your local keywords.
+If you already have a site, I can remake or move it so it’s clean, fast, and aligned with local searches.

 Month‑to‑month.
 No long‑term contract.